telefonicaid/thinking-cities/docs/device_gateway_detail.md

 - "commands": Used to indicate which commands the device supports.
 Depending on the "endpoint" configuration, commands will be considered as push or pull.
 - "static_attributes": Used to define static attributes (sent in every observation)

-### 2. Send Observations related to your IoT device
+# Send Observations related to your IoT device

-Sending an observation from IoT devices is extremely efficient and simple with the following query:
+Sending an observation from IoT devices is extremely efficient and simple with the following HTTP POST request:

 ```
 POST  $HOST_IOTAGENT/d?k= <apikey>&i= <device_ID>